canonical/launchpad-manual/docs/user/explanation/packaging/ppa-build-environment.rst

 provisioned for that build alone.
 Each build starts in a clean chroot and is torn down on completion.
 This guarantees two properties:

-- each build depends only on the source package and its declared build dependencies, with no carry-over from prior builds;
+- Each build depends only on the source package and its declared build dependencies, with no carry-over from prior builds
-- one developer's build cannot affect another's, accidentally or otherwise.
+- One developer's build cannot affect another's, accidentally or otherwise.

 Implications for architecture coverage